brighthive/authserver/docs/source/index.rst

 ..
-BrightHive AuthService documentation master file, created by sphinx-quickstart on Mon Jul 22 11:45:16 2019.
+BrightHive Auth Server documentation master file, created by sphinx-quickstart on Mon Jul 22 19:06:12 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to BrightHive AuthService's documentation!
+Welcome to BrightHive Auth Server's documentation!
 ==================================================

 .. toctree::